How To Write a Job Description: A Step-By-Step Guide to a Successful Posting

 What To Include in a Job Description

-While there’s plenty of room for experimentation and variation based on what you’re going for, a good job description should still include:
+While there’s room for experimentation and brand personality in a JD, a good job description should still include:

 • A specific job title